-Value engineering is the process of finding an alternate solution for your build-out that will achieve the same effect while reducing costs.
-You can save money on materials, means and methods while also maintaining as much of the original plan and intended effect as possible.
-This can be done in a variety of ways, including choosing less expensive materials for your carpet, countertops and glass, or by using wireless internet instead of wired connections.
+Value engineering is the process of finding an alternate solution for your build-out that will achieve the same effect while reducing commercial construction costs.
+You can save money on materials, means, and methods while also maintaining as much of the original plan and intended effect as possible.
+This can be done in a variety of ways, including choosing less expensive materials for your carpet, countertops, and glass, or using wireless internet instead of wired connections.
 Overall, the most important questions to ask yourself are: Where do I really need to focus on spending money to achieve the desired effect?
 Where do my dollars get the most bang for their buck?

 If you choose to hire a project manager, they will have valuable existing connections with contractors and can rely on previous experience to get you through this process.
 Although revisions seem intimidating, this is not the time to panic.
 Project managers deal with value engineering regularly and are always thinking of ways to save their clients money.